My first arch install

 I’ve been an arch user for many years, and a linux user for even longer, but I’ve never installed arch from scratch.
 I was an Antergos user for many years, but after its demise, I needed an alternative.
 In a previous post, I spoke of attempting to install vanilla arch from scratch on my laptop.
 As I write this, it works well, really well.
 Everything installed correctly, complete with EFI boot, encrypted partitions and sleep state.

-So here’s my 1 stop shop of the things which caught me up during the install and setup process.
-Whilst I did this install on my [XPS 15], it’s all pretty generic.
+So here’s my one stop shop of the things which caught me up during the install and set up process.
+Whilst I did this install on my XPS 15, it’s all pretty generic.

 Use a wired network